raxtes/rax-aws-control-tower-terraform/README.md

         Behavior:    They alert you or generate reports if something goes wrong, but they do not stop the non-compliant action.
 (After resource creation)

     3. Preventive:  Preventive controls restrict certain actions from being performed by enforcing specific permissions or policies, thereby preventing violations of security or compliance rules.(Prevents users from performing specific actions or risky operations)
         Behavior:   Preventive controls impose restrictions that stop users from making changes that violate policies.
-(Action-level)
+(Action-level). adding new line